lvalnegri/RgeoUK/README.md

 ### List of Datasets

-The following datasets are available both in *CSV* format, in the `data-raw` directory, and as *data.tables* in *RData* format in the `data` directory, ready to be called after installation:
+The package contains the following datasets in `data.table` format:

  - **entities**